-2.3.B Chief Inspector / Regulations Manager
+2.3.B Regulations Manager

-The American Solar Challenge Organizers will appoint one or more people to serve in the roles of the Chief Inspector and Regulations Manager.
-The Chief Inspector and Regulations Manager report to the Event Director, and to the Organizers and are responsible for the technical aspects of the Event.
+The American Solar Challenge Organizers will appoint an individual for the role of the Regulations Manager.
+The Regulations Manager reports to the Event Director, and to the Organizers and is responsible for the regulations of the Event.